 Encourage development of educational programs in primatology.

-Promote improved instruction regarding primates.

-Provide information on employment opportunities and educational programs.

-Facilitate hiring of primatologists in academic and research institutions.

 Review and promote public education regarding primates and primate research.

-Administer the Student Research Awards Program.
+Administer grants and awards as determined by the Board of Directors.

 Section 6.
 Program Committee

 Plan program for meetings of the Society.

-Invite speakers and review program proposals.
+Invite speakers and review symposium, roundtable, and workshop proposals and abstracts.

-Arrange details of immediate meeting sites and delegate registration.
+Work with the local host(s) and Meeting Coordinator to confirm meeting spaces and A/V equipment to meet the needs of the planned program.

-Cooperate with the other committees of the Society with regard to publication of the program abstracts and proceedings; the collection of dues; and the dissemination of information about meetings.
+Cooperate with the other committees of the Society with regard to the dissemination of information about meetings.

 Section 7.
 Awards and Recognition Committee

-Administer all programs for awards and formal recognitions conferred by the Society except the Student Research Awards and the ASP Award for Excellence in Outreach which will be administered by the Education Committee and the Primate Welfare Award which will be administered by the Primate Care Committee.
-These programs include, but are not limited, to recognition of distinguished primatologists, conferring of honorary memberships, necrology reports, recognition of service, research, teaching, and unique contributions to the Society and Primatology in general.
+Administer awards and formal recognitions as determined by the Board of Directors.

 Propose to the Board of Directors the name of an outstanding primatologist to receive the Distinguished Primatologist Award.
 This designation should be reserved for an individual of international stature who has made outstanding contributions to the field.
 There is no requirement that this person should be a member of the society nor a citizen of the United States, or that such an award be made annually.

 Establish subcommittees or act as a committee of the whole to review the merits of individuals proposed for such awards or recognition.

-Recommend to the Board of Directors the names of individuals selected for awards or recognition.

 Section 8.
 Primate Care Committee